 It is edited by Professor Panos Vostanis and overseen by the CPR editorial board, which provides strategic direction.

-The January 2018 issue features:
+The September 2018 issue includes:

 Non-members can subscribe to CPR on the Wiley online library.
 Libraries and corporations are eligible for discounted rates.